D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

 - This error may occur because there are no quantifiable BPU nodes in the model.
 In response to this error, ensure that the onnx model is valid and that at least one conv is used in the model.
-If the preceding conditions are met, collect the model and.log files and provide them to Horizon technicians for analysis and processing.
+If the preceding conditions are met, collect the model and.log files and provide them to D-Robotics technicians for analysis and processing.

 <font color='Blue'>【Question】</font>